vgwb/Antura_arabic/docs/Modules/Logging.md

 A score update is performed at the end of each minigame.
 See the above discussion on *Learning logging* for further details.

-- Minigame-related score levels for MiniGames, PlaySessions, LearningBlocks inside a **JourneyScoreData** instance.
+- MiniGame-related score levels for MiniGames, PlaySessions, LearningBlocks inside a **JourneyScoreData** instance.
      This is a value in the **[1,3]** range and represents the maximum score achieved for that item.
 	  A score update is performed at the end of each minigame, play session, or learning block respectively.
 	  This happens at different times and in different ways:
 	   - For Minigames, the score is saved at the end of the minigame itself, through a call to **MiniGame.EndGame(int stars, int score)**, subsequently to **MinigameLogManager.OnMiniGameResult(...)**,	**LogMinigameScore.LogMinigameScore(...), and finally **LogAI.LogMiniGameScore(...)**.
 	   - For Play Sessions, the score is saved at the end of the play session, i.e. when the PlaySessionResult scene is accessed.
 		 This is performed  in **PlaySessionResultManager.Start()**, which calls **LogManager.LogPlaySessionScore(...)** and finally **LogAI.LogPlaySessionScore(...)**.
-		- For Learning Blocks,
-			@todo: THIS IS NOT DEFINED!!
+		- For Learning Blocks, @todo: THIS IS NOT DEFINED!!

 To generate the score values, the LogAI implements a few utility methods that help in updating the score values kept in the database using the correct logic:
 - **UpdateScoreDataWithMaximum()** updates the score value by keeping only the maximum value between the current and the new one.